klayu/hb_dialpine/content/english/pages/privacy-policy.md

 For HIPAA enabled accounts, no customer voice data is used to train AI Models.

-For Non HIPAA enabled accounts, Twilio may use their voice data to improve the accuracy for speech recognition AI Model.
+For Non HIPAA enabled accounts, Twilio may use voice data of callers to improve the accuracy for speech recognition AI Model.

-Dial Pine itelf does not train any AI models.
+Dial Pine itelf does not use customer data to train AI models.

 **Whom do I Contact if I have any Privacy Questions?**